KostandinCaushi/LibSmoke/README.md

     ~ServerSmoke();
 ```
 ### ClientSmoke
-It's main features are to instatiate socket connection and broadcast the received pkts from the clients.
+It's main features are to send and receive encrypted pkts.
 ```C
 /**
  * Class of Libsmoke Client.